A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines: Introduction

 \item The proposed method has been used to perform a channel-by-channel fitting, determining the set of \ac{MPM} parameters that yields the best approximation to each of the channels of a large database consisting of 426 \acp{CFR} measured in indoor scenarios of different European countries.

 \item We give an in-depth analysis of the resulting \ac{MPM} parameters, showing their relation to the main channel characteristics like the frequency selectivity and the average attenuation, assessing their statistical behavior and the relation between them.
-Unlike the a posteriori parameters inference discussed in previous works, this study unveils the intrinsic properties of the \ac{MPM} parameter and can be helpful for the development of novel \ac{MPM} models or the refinement of existent ones. \end{itemize}
+Unlike the a posteriori parameters inference discussed in previous works, this study unveils the intrinsic properties of the \ac{MPM} parameter and can be helpful for the development of novel \ac{MPM} models or the refinement of existing ones. { A discussion in this regard, and a study of the relationship between the main \ac{MPM} parameters and the performance of indoor \ac{PLC} systems are also provided.} \end{itemize}